ojosdegris/fast-static/README.md

     var fastStatic= require('fast-static');
     app.use(onRoot,fastStatic.use(root,options));// app.use(onRoot,app.static(root,options));
 ```
-Options is not required param.
+Options is an optional parameter which is described in details below.
-fastStatic have options presets based on process.env.NODE_ENV.
+fast-static has options presets based on process.env.NODE_ENV value.
-About options in the end of doc.

 Example
 ```javascript